-The hardest part of organization is not the process itself, but rather, it's actually keeping the kitchen organized.
-Reduce clutter and maintain sanity with these tips for maintaining an organized kitchen.
+The hardest part of kitchen organization is not the process itself, but the kitchen maintenance.
+Learn Caraway's tips on maintaining an organized kitchen and reducing clutter.

 We all love photos of a gorgeous, well-organized kitchen.
 But when the ingredients start flying and the cooking gets hot, your kitchen may more closely resemble a garage sale than a magazine cover.
 Once you’ve got everything organized and neatly tucked away, how do you keep it that way?